qiskit-community/QiskitIBMRuntime.jl/docs/src/python.md

     There are several GH issues on the `PythonCall` and `CondaPkg` repos.
     And the problem is apparetnly "solved".
     But it was not immediately obvious to me how to successfully `pyimport("qiskit-ibm-runtime")`.

-### Loading PythonCall

-UPDATE: `QiskitIBMRuntime` does not depend (strong, weak or otherwise) on `PythonCall`.
-Another package `QiskitIBMRuntimeX` is being developed to talk to the Python-language Qiskit tools.

 ```@raw html
 <!--  LocalWords:  PythonCall QiskitIBMRuntime toml julia ENV CONDAPKG BACKEND